cristian-grecu/ELEC391-mem-tutorial-exercise/README.md

 <p align="center"><img src="figures/mem-editor.png" title="memory editor" width="75%" height="75%"></p>

-The In-System Memory Content Editor in only available for the single-ported memory configurations.
+The In-System Memory Content Editor (ISMCE) in only available for the single-ported memory configurations.
 The reason is simple: when you generate a memory with the in-system editing option enabled, Quartus generates circuitry to read and write your memory; that circuitry takes up one of the ports of the underlying embedded memory, leaving you with only one port.

+**NOTE** when you generate memories which enable the ISMCE, or include other debugging options like SignalTap, then Quartus will add 4 extra top-level signals to your module when you generate a post-synthesis netlist.
+These signals are called `altera_reserved_tms`, `altera_reserved_tck`, `altera_reserved_tdi`, and `altera_reserved_tdo`; this last signal is an output, while the other three are all inputs.
+If you create a testbench that uses the `(.*)` notation to make connections with your DUT instance, then it will be looking for those signal names in your post-synthesis netlist testbench as well.
+The correct way to fix this problem is to not use the `(.*)` notation.

 #### Initializing memory contents in the FPGA